raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### an object-oriented deterministic pushdown automaton

 We will now use this approach to write a recognizer for the "even-length binary palindrome" problem.
-We'll use the same general idea as our `NestedParentheses` language, but we'll make four changes:
+We'll use the same general idea as our `NestedParentheses` language, but we'll make three changes:

-- We only need one state;
-- Our state method will be a generator;
+- Our state methods will be generators;
 - We evaluate all the possible actions and `yield` each one's result;
-- We have added a call to `.fork()` for each result, which as we'll see below, means that we are cloning our state and making changes to the clone.
+- We add a call to `.fork()` for each result, which as we'll see below, means that we are cloning our state and making changes to the clone.

 ```javascript
 class BinaryPalindrome extends PushdownAutomaton {